aminnj/FTInterpretations/README.md

 If you're only interested in cross-sections, use `cleanup.sh` every now and then to delete large files inside `runs/` (or else running on thousands of cards adds up to hundreds of GB).
+Edit the patterns in the script appropriately.

 ### Plotting